fly2safa/JobPortal/docs/TEST_TRACKER_COMPLIANCE_REVIEW.md

 **Date:** November 16, 2025
 **Branch:** feat/db-test-tracker-4
 **Reviewer:** AI Assistant
-**Version Reviewed:** test_tracker.py v2.0.0
+**Version Reviewed:** test_tracker.py v2.1.0

 ---

 ## Executive Summary

-✅ **OVERALL STATUS: 95% COMPLIANT**
+✅ **OVERALL STATUS: 100% COMPLIANT** 🎉

-The `test_tracker.py` tool is highly comprehensive and covers the vast majority of the project's features.
-It includes 78 test cases spanning all 4 phases of development, plus bonus features.
-The tool is production-ready with a few minor gaps in documentation testing.
+The `test_tracker.py` tool is fully comprehensive and covers all aspects of the project.
+It includes **83 test cases** spanning all 4 phases of development, bonus features, and complete documentation verification.
+The tool is production-ready with complete coverage.

 ---